git/git.github.io/rev_news/drafts/edition-80.md

   Glen then sent a
   [version 3 of his patch](https://lore.kernel.org/git/20210922202218.7986-1-chooglen@google.com/)
-  taking into account Eric's and Bagas' suggestions.
+  taking into account Eric's and Bagas's suggestions.
 This version of the patch was later merged into the `master` branch, so we can now enjoy a better tutorial explaining an improved workflow.